Peippo1/Style-My-Text-API/README.md

 This project is open-sourced under the MIT License.
 See `LICENSE` for details.

 ---
+## ✅ Final Features

+- FastAPI backend deployed on Render: [https://style-my-text-api.onrender.com](https://style-my-text-api.onrender.com)
+- Streamlit frontend for user interaction
+- GitHub Actions CI for automated testing
+- Rate limiting using `slowapi` to prevent spam

+---
-🧠 Built with FastAPI for fun and learning.
+🧠 Built with FastAPI and Streamlit for fun, learning, and production-ready API practice.